reactjs/react.dev/src/content/reference/react/useEffect.md

 If there is no external system, consider whether [removing the Effect altogether](/learn/you-might-not-need-an-effect) would simplify your logic.

 If you're genuinely synchronizing with some external system, think about why and under what conditions your Effect should update the state.
-Has something changed that affects your component's visual output?
+Has something changed that affects your Component's visual output?
 If you need to keep track of some data that isn't used by rendering, a [ref](/reference/react/useRef#referencing-a-value-with-a-ref) (which doesn't trigger re-renders) might be more appropriate.
 Verify your Effect doesn't update the state (and trigger re-renders) more than needed.

 Finally, if your Effect is updating the state at the right time, but there is still a loop, it's because that state update leads to one of the Effect's dependencies changing.
 [Read how to debug dependency changes.](/reference/react/useEffect#my-effect-runs-after-every-re-render)